Asbestos Pipe Insulation Removal

-Is it legal to carry asbestos removal by yourself?
-From legal point of view, owners of buildings may remove asbestos by themselves, however, we urge our clients to entrust this task to professionals.
+From a legal point of view, owners of buildings may remove asbestos by themselves, however, we urge our clients to entrust this task to professionals.
 Breathing asbestos fibres in poses a threat to one’s health, and even a small disturbance of asbestos may cause them to float in the air, and thus, become highly hazardous for people dwelling in or near contaminated area.
-Hence, if you believe that there might by any material containing asbestos or you are aware that the asbestos has been disturbed, please contact a licensed asbestos removal company.
+Hence, if you believe that there might be any material containing asbestos or you are aware that the asbestos has been disturbed, please contact a licensed asbestos removal company.

-How much does it cost to get rid of asbestos from a garage?
-Note that following prices are only roughly approximated and are subject to various added costs like VAT or distance.
-The cost depends on a type of work that need to be done, it starts from £680 for asbestos removal from 15 sqm garage cement roof or from £780 for getting rid of asbestos from cement garage ceiling of the same surface.
+Note that the following prices are only roughly approximated and are subject to various added costs like VAT or distance.
+The cost depends on a type of work that needs to be done, it starts from £680 for asbestos removal from 15 sqm garage cement roof or from £780 for getting rid of asbestos from cement garage ceiling of the same surface.
 If you want to learn the exact cost, please feel free to contact us.

 You can remove it using a flat pry bar.
-Begin from the top and remember that the removed material should be kept wet, and afterwards, disposed to in appropriate waste bag (preferably sealed plastic one) at a hazardous waste landfill.
+Begin from the top and remember that the removed material should be kept wet, and afterwards, disposed to inappropriate waste bag (preferably sealed plastic one) at a hazardous waste landfill.

-It is legal for householders in numerous areas; however it is legally restricted for non-commercial residential properties.
+It is legal for householders in numerous areas; however, it is legally restricted for non-commercial residential properties.
 If you are not sure whether this job needs a licensed contractor, contact us – we will answer all your questions.